 4 Tips to maintain a healthy Dog Tail Cactus

-Take necessary steps to maintain a happy and healthy dog tail at your home and ensure that all its needs are met with.
+Take the necessary steps to maintain a happy and healthy dog tail at your home and ensure that all its needs are met.

 - Choose a soil that has a good mixture of minerals and organic matter.
 Provide a proper water drainage facility along with it.

-- Light should be provided in a large quantity, but avoid direct and intense sunlight on the plant.
-Also, make sure that the temperature is not below the minimum threshold (about 39F or 4 degrees Celcius respectively) allowed and frost does not accumulate.
+- Light should be provided in large quantities, but avoid direct and intense sunlight on the plant.
+Also, ensure that the temperature is not below the minimum threshold (about 39F or 4 degrees Celcius respectively) allowed and frost does not accumulate.

-- You can add bloom boost fertilizers during the spring and summers, to observe the proper flowering of the buds.
+- You can add bloom boost fertilizers during the spring and summer to observe the proper flowering of the buds.

 - Avoid overwatering the plant, as it causes the roots to rot away, eventually killing the plant.
 Water the plant at certain intervals—when you observe the soil to be too dry.

-Compared to the other flora adorning your home, the dog tail requires little to no efficient attention.
+Compared to the other flora adorning your home, the Dog Tail Cactus requires little to no efficient attention.
 They have a wide range of humidity, temperature, and lighting tolerance and are easy to maintain, even by beginners.

-Keep in mind all the above-mentioned tips and you certainly won’t have many issues with this low maintenance beauty i.e. the Dog Tail Cactus!
+Remember all the above-mentioned tips, and you certainly won’t have many issues with this low-maintenance beauty i.e., the Dog Tail Cactus!